-Some people think that merely because a lawyer has an address in a large city, it is a criteria for selection—it is not.
-"Genius by geography" is not the criteria for selecting your lawyer.
-Conveniently located in Columbus, Indiana, Cline, King & King, P.C. is willing to co-counsel cases with your family lawyer.
+“Genius by geography” is not the criteria for selecting your lawyer.
+Cline, King & King, P.C. is willing to co-counsel cases throughout the United States.

 Selecting a lawyer is like selecting your family physician.

 A lawyer must be willing to learn about you and your family as well as understand what you are going through as a result of your legal issue.
 You should be convinced that the lawyer is willing to understand you and not merely view you as a file.